Skip to main content

 Showing Progress, Sharing Knowledge

-The Women, Peace and Security (WPS) agenda prioritized the participation of women in security (military and police) forces.
-Studies show integrating a gendered perspective makes missions more effective.
-WIIS provides expertise and experience to help organizations achieve WPS goals.
+The Women, Peace and Security (WPS) agenda prioritizes the participation of women in security (military and police) forces, which makes missions more effective.
+WIIS provides the expertise and experience to help organizations achieve WPS goals.

-Through its training modules, audits, and Gender Assessment Tool, WIIS provides support to security organizations and U.S. partner nations in assessing progress in implementing the WPS agenda to advance gender equality and women’s leadership in the security sector.
+Through its training modules, audits, and Data Assessment Tool, WIIS provides support to security organizations and U.S. partner nations in assessing progress in implementing the WPS agenda to advance women’s leadership and gender equality in the security sector.

 Data Collection:

-The Gender Assessment Tool remedies persistent data gaps by committing security institutions to provide data on WPS implementation—ultimately assisting them in making better-informed policy decisions.
+The Data Assessment Tool remedies persistent data gaps by committing security institutions to provide data on WPS implementation—ultimately assisting them in making better-informed policy decisions.

 Monitoring and Evaluation:

 Many countries lack robust monitoring and evaluation mechanisms.
-The Gender Assessment Tool provides 51 indicators to evaluate the level of progress in implementing the WPS agenda.
+The Data Assessment Tool provides 51 indicators to evaluate the level of progress in implementing the WPS agenda.

 Learning:

-The Gender Assessment Tool provides detailed information on institutional policies and procedures that can be integrated into best practices, training and exercises, and strategy, plans, and policies.
+The Data Assessment Tool provides detailed information on institutional policies and procedures that can be integrated into best practices, training and exercises, and strategy, plans, and policies.

-The WIIS WPS Gender Assessment Tool was developed to assess the extent to which the WPS agenda and, more generally, the principles of gender equality, are integrated into the security sector (military and national police) of a country.
+The WIIS Data Assessment Tool was developed to assess the extent to which the principles of the WPS agenda are integrated into the security sector (military and national police) of a country.

 Both quantitative and qualitative methodological tools were developed.
-Individual country teams with diverse membership (government, military, academic, civil society) was organized to collect data and provide expertise.
+Individual country teams with diverse membership (government, military, academic, civil society) were organized to collect data and provide expertise.

 For the quantitative assessment, a WPS scoring protocol was developed to establish section averages.
 An assessment template was created in which data were analyzed and an assessment written for each country in the project.